slurmulon/bach/README.md

 `bach` is a semantic music notation designed to be both human and computer friendly.

-_This is currently a living document for ideas and should not be considered stable!_
+The project is pre-alpha and is not should **not** be considered stable for production use.

 ## Goals